jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

         mvn clean jboss-as:deploy

-4. This will deploy `helloworld-mbean-webapp\target\jboss-helloworld-mbean-webapp.war` and `helloworld-mbean-service\target\jboss-helloworld-mbean-service.sar` to the running instance of the server.
+4. This will deploy `helloworld-mbean-webapp\target\jboss-helloworld-mbean-helloworld-mbean-webapp.war` and `helloworld-mbean-service\target\jboss-helloworld-mbean-helloworld-mbean-service.sar` to the running instance of the server.

 Access and Test the MBeans